You can bulk import contracts and payment schedules from Microsoft Excel.

 Watch the video for a demo of the process.
 Note that you now start the import wizard immediately by clicking Contracts - Import (the video states something different).

-Start by exporting some contracts from Complete Control (via
+Start by exporting some contracts from Contracts -

 Export).